Jennifer Connelly: 1980–1985: Modeling and early roles

-Modeling for magazines

-When Connelly was 10 years old, an advertising executive friend of her father suggested she audition as a model.
+When Connelly was ten years old, an advertising executive friend of her father suggested she audition as a model.
 Her parents sent a picture of her to the Ford Modeling Agency, which shortly after added her to its roster.
 Connelly began modeling for print advertisements before moving on to television commercials.
-In an interview with The Guardian, she revealed that, after having done some modeling, she had no aspirations to become an actress.
+In an interview with The Guardian from 2002, she revealed that, after having done some modeling, she had no aspirations to become an actress.
 She appeared on the covers of several issues of the American teenage magazine Seventeen in 1986 and 1988.
 In December 1986, she recorded two pop songs for the Japanese market: "Monologue of Love" and "Message of Love".
 She sang in phonetic Japanese as she did not speak the language.

-Early roles

-When her mother began taking her to acting auditions, a then 12-year-old Connelly was quickly selected for a supporting role as the aspiring dancer and actress Deborah Gelly in Sergio Leone's Jewish gangster epic Once Upon a Time in America (filmed 1982–83, released 1984).
+When her mother began taking her to acting auditions, a then 11 year-old Connelly was quickly selected for a supporting role as the aspiring dancer and actress Deborah Gelly in Sergio Leone's Jewish gangster epic Once Upon a Time in America (filmed 1982–83, released 1984).
 The role required her to perform a ballet routine.
 During the audition, Connelly, who had no ballet training, tried to imitate a ballerina.
 Her performance, and the similarity of her nose to Elizabeth McGovern's, who played the character as an adult, convinced the director to cast her.
-Connelly described the movie as "an incredibly idyllic introduction to movie-making".
+Connelly described the film as "an incredibly idyllic introduction to movie-making".

 Connelly's first leading role was in Italian giallo-director Dario Argento's 1985 film Phenomena.
 In the film, she plays a girl who psychically communicates with insects to pursue the killer of students of the Swiss school where she has enrolled.
-Connelly next had the lead in the coming-of-age movie Seven Minutes in Heaven, released the same year.
+During filming, she was attacked by a chimpanzee and was bitten on the finger.
+Connelly next had the lead in the coming-of-age film Seven Minutes in Heaven, released the same year.
 In a retrospective interview, Connelly said, "Before I knew it, [acting] became what I did.
 It was a very peculiar way to grow up, combined with my personality."
 She described feeling like "a kind of walking puppet" through her adolescence, without having time alone to deal with the attention her career was generating.